 The AGM of the Company will be held on 13 June 2017 at LEGOLAND Windsor, Winkfield Road, Windsor, Berkshire, SL4 4AY at 2.00pm.
 The Notice of AGM will be sent to shareholders separately.

-Registered inEngland and Wales
+Registered in Company numberEngland and Wales